ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

 <a name="introduction"></a>
 # Introduction
-In this tutorial we are going to be performing topic modelling on twitter data to find what people are talking about in relation to climate change.
-From a sample dataset we will clean the text data and explore what topular hashtags are being used, who is being tweeted at and retweeted and finally we will use two unsupervised machine learning algorithms, specifically latent dirichlet allocation (LDA) and non-negative matrix factorisation (NMF), to explore the topics of the tweets in full.
+In this tutorial we are going to be performing topic modelling on twitter data to find what people are tweeting about in relation to climate change.
+From a sample dataset we will clean the text data and explore what popular hashtags are being used, who is being tweeted at and retweeted, and finally we will use two unsupervised machine learning algorithms, specifically latent dirichlet allocation (LDA) and non-negative matrix factorisation (NMF), to explore the topics of the tweets in full.

 ---